cydrobolt/polr/docs/developer-guide/api.md

 `users` database table, editing the `api_key` value to the desired API key, `api_active` to the correct value (`1` for active, `0` for inactive), and `api_quota` to the desired API quota (see above).

 ## Actions
 Actions are passed as a segment in the URL.
-There are currently two actions implemented:
+Following are the actions currently implemented:

 - `shorten` - shortens a URL
 - `lookup` - looks up the destination of a shortened URL
+- `listLinks` - lists all shortened URLs created by the authenticated user
+- `updateLinks` - updates shortened URLs

 Actions take arguments, which are passed as GET or POST parameters.
 See [API endpoints](#api-endpoints) for more information on the actions.